 This is why Active Moms’ Club’s “From the Core: Postnatal Recovery” class was created.

 AMC founder and coach, Cassandra Hawkinson, has over 14 years of experience training postpartum women.

 “I saw such a need for a program specifically designed for brand new moms and the struggles they face,” she says.
 “This class works with your recovering body, targeting issues such as abdominal wall separation, weak pelvic floor, and cesarean section.
-The exercises get progressively more intense, so that by the end of the 5-week program, you’ll feel stronger and more confident about what your post-baby body can do.”
+The exercises get progressively more intense, so that by the end of the program, you’ll feel stronger and more confident about what your post-baby body can do.”

 “I underestimated how de-conditioned my body was post-baby and the postnatal training provided the perfect foundation from which I could re-train muscle groups and get my heart rate going,” said one participant.
 “Not only did I feel great from exercise but I loved meeting new people, sharing a new experience with my baby, and having a reason to venture out of the house with a newborn!”